-Chicago Public Schools (CPS) is committed to ensuring that every student, in every community, has access to a high-quality, well-rounded education in order to graduate from high school ready to succeed in college, career, and life.
+Chicago Public Schools (CPS) is committed to ensuring that every student, in every community, has access to a highquality, well-rounded education in order to graduate from high school ready to succeed in college, career, and life.
 From investments in early childhood education and a full school day to ensuring that there are effective principals and teachers in our schools, CPS is doing everything possible to provide Chicago's children with a 21st century education that helps them thrive and succeed.
 It is our obligation to work every day on behalf of our children's future.

-However, our District faces a \$1 billion deficit, which threatens everything in our system by making it difficult to provide the robust supports and services that all children deserve.
-Our District's financial crisis is significantly challenged by underutilization, resulting in financial resources being invested in half-empty buildings that are costly to maintain and repair.
-Currently, CPS is financing schools and buildings with a capacity for 511,000 students while only serving 403,000 students.
-This utilization crisis is spreading our already scarce financial resources much too thin.
+However, our District faces a significant financial challenge, which threatens everything in our system by making it difficult to provide the robust supports and services that all children deserve.
+Our District's financial crisis has been significantly challenged by underutilization, resulting in financial resources being invested in half-empty buildings that are costly to maintain and repair.
+CPS has been financing schools and buildings with a capacity for 511,000 students while only serving 403,000 students.
+This utilization crisis has been spreading our already scarce financial resources much too thin.

-To address this crisis, CPS is proposing a plan to address underutilization based on significant input from partners including parents, students, teachers, principals, community and faith leaders, the independent Commission on School Utilization, the Chicago Police Department, and the Department of Family and Support Services.
+To address this crisis, CPS is enacting a plan to address underutilization based on significant input from partners including parents, students, teachers, principals, community and faith leaders, the independent Commission on School Utilization, the Chicago Police Department, and the Department of Family and Support Services.
 Through these collaborative efforts, CPS' plan represents a new day for Chicago Public Schools, and a fresh start for our students in Fall 2013.

-The plan proposes to close schools that are underutilized.
+CPS is closing underutilized schools.
 These actions will enable CPS to maximize resources by supporting a reduced number of school buildings, which will improve our capacity to provide all children with greater access to critical resources and supports such as libraries, technology, playgrounds, nurses, and counselors.

-In order to ensure a quality education for students, CPS proposes to close Crispus Attucks Elementary School (Attucks).
-This decision is based on the underutilization of Attucks, in accordance with the Chief Executive Officer's Guidelines for School Action (Guidelines).
-This action, if approved, will welcome returning students at Ludwig Van Beethoven Elementary School (Beethoven), which has sufficient space and can offer a quality academic environment.
+In order to ensure a quality education for students, CPS is closing Miriam G. Canter Middle School (Canter).
+This decision is based on the underutilization of Canter, in accordance with the Chief Executive Officer's Guidelines for School Action (Guidelines).
+This action will welcome returning students at Bret Harte Elementary School (Harte) or William H Ray Elementary School (Ray), which have sufficient space and can offer a quality academic environment.

-The transition plan outlined below summarizes the proposal, identifies the supports that will be provided to impacted students to create a smooth and safe transition process, and notes opportunities for commenting on the action.
+The transition plan outlined below summarizes the action and identifies the supports that will be provided to impacted students to create a smooth and safe transition process.